tky823/ssspy/README.md

 pip install -e ".[docs,notebooks]"
 ```

-You need to convert some notebooks to `.rst` by the following command:
+You need to convert some notebooks by the following command:
 ```shell
 # in ssspy/
 . ./docs/convert_notebooks.sh